Mathématique: Chapter 55

 Chapter 55

-About an hour after Camile Wray had managed to snag some real quarters for the LA Defector, Young was in his new office space, filling out the seventh form felt Wray’d insisted was “absolutely necessary.”
+About an hour after Camile Wray had managed to snag some real quarters for the LA Defector, Young was in his new office space, filling out the seventh form Wray’d insisted was “absolutely necessary.”

 His phone buzzed.
 He checked the caller ID.